 - Place asparagus on a baking pan.
 Coat with the oil mixture.
 Clean hands are allowed.

-- Spread the asparagus evenly in the pan and coat with ¼ cup grated Parmesan.
+- Spread the asparagus evenly in a single layer on a baking pan with sides and sprinkle with ¼ cup of grated Parmesan cheese.

 - Pick the best fresh asparagus.
-See discussion in the post for tips.
+See the discussion in the post for tips.

 - Cutting to trim the asparagus ends about 1 inch and then peal a little of the skin if thick.

 - We love garlic and use 4 cloves for this, but 2 cloves would be standard.

 - When you coat the asparagus with the oil solution, be sure the tray gets coated also.